-How a Business Establishment Effects Taxes and Laws
+How a Business's Establishment Effects Taxes and Laws

-You've heard the term "establishment", maybe in reference to your local bar (a "drinking establishment") or a high-priced boutique.
-An establishment is an important concept in business because it determines such activities as taxes and applicable laws.
+You've heard the term "establishment" in reference to places like your local bar—a "drinking establishment"—or maybe a high-priced boutique.
+An establishment is an important concept in business because it determines things such as taxes and applicable laws.
 It does not always and necessarily relate to retail entities, however.
 Institutional land use is considered an establishment as well, provided that the institution is profit-driven.

-- an assembly facility where goods are put together (like an auto assembly plant),
+- An assembly facility where goods are put together, such as an auto assembly plant

-- a warehouse where goods are stored before they are shipped or sold, or
+- A warehouse where goods are stored before they're shipped or sold

-- an office where services are performed to be sold.
+- An office where services are performed for compensation

 A branch location for a business can be an establishment.
-For example, if you have a home office in New Jersey, and branch offices in Pennsylvania and Maryland, you have establishments in all of these locations.
+For example, if you have a home office in New Jersey and branch offices in Pennsylvania and Maryland, you have establishments in all three of these locations.

 Establishments and Taxes